-- 2. My mum's name was service She was also known as because she had been married to my big sister's father before I was born.
-My father's name was service with he was married to someone else.
+- 2. My mum's name was service She was also known as service because she had been married to my big sister's father before I was born.
+My father's name was service service is to someone else.
 My mum had been having an affair with him for years.
 I was kept a secret so he wasn't on my birth certificate.
 When my dad's wife found out that the woman he'd been having an affair with had a wain, she got a bit worried about losing him.
-She had a wean about nine months after I was born and then she had another wean, my half-brother and half-sister, service and I met them when I moved to Dalbeattie with my children. - 3.
-My big sister, is seven years older than me.
-Her father was called in She was taken off my mum and her dad because they were alcoholics.
-She died in 2000.
-My sister's dad had separated from my mum before I was born.
-I never saw is the seven were either.
-I think his wife must have told him to stay away from my mum. - 4.
+She had a wean about nine months after I was born and then she had another wean, my half-brother and half-sister, service and them when I moved to Dalbeattie with my children. - 3.
+My big sister, and and is seven years older than me.
+Her father was called and the seven years older the seven years olde - 4.
 Home life was lonely when I was growing up.
 I just knew it was me and my mum.
 I didn't know anything about my dad.
 I didn't really know that I had a big sister when I was younger.
 The social work department had given my big sister to my nana and she was bringing her up.
 I didn't have anything to do.
 When I was four or five, I used to play in St. Michael's graveyard.
 I would sit at Burns' Mausoleum.
 I would jump about the grave stones and hide when people came in so that they couldn't see me.
 I tried to interact with other kids, but I found it hard.
 I don't think I fitted in very well.